protokol/nft/README.md

 #### NonCommercial

 You may not use the material for commercial purposes.
+For commercial purposes please reach out to sales@protokol.com.

 #### ShareAlike